tardate/LittleArduinoProjects/README.md

 * [StripTease](./LEDArrayDemos/StripTease) - demo a range of effects on the LED strip
 * [AsyncLedStripEffects](./LEDArrayDemos/AsyncLedStripEffects) - demo effects on the LED strip driven using timer interrupt
 * [FretBoard](./FretBoard) - a multi-project build status indicator, that pulls software build status from the net and animates the status of up to 24 projects with an LED array

+### Internet-Enabled Arduino Projects
+Projects and demos that interface with the net

+* [HeartQuotes](./playground/HeartQuotes) - press a button to get a quote from the net and display on an LCD

 ## Electronics 101 Projects